oleganza/CoreBitcoin/GLOSSARY.md

 ### BTC

-Most popular informal currency code for 1 Bitcoin (defined as 100 000 000 *Satoshis*).
+The most popular informal currency code for 1 Bitcoin (defined as 100 000 000 *Satoshis*).
 See also *XBT*.

 ### Casascius Coins